unikraft/gsoc/gsoc-2025/ideas.md

 Ever since that point, Newlib supported hasn't been updated to keep up with the recent version of Unikraft.

-The goal of this project is to update Newlib ([`pthread-embedded`](https://github.com/unikraft/lib-pthread-embedded)) support to the recent Unikraft versions.
+The goal of this project is to update [Newlib](https://github.com/unikraft/lib-newlib) and [`pthread-embedded`](https://github.com/unikraft/lib-pthread-embedded) support to the recent Unikraft versions.
 Such as current builds would work out-of-the-box with Newlib and pthread-embedded as well as Musl.

 The steps to be done are: